 Speech 34: Image Rhetoric: Image Attack, Image Repair, and Image Promotion

-To view the full ORC description, which indicates the terms this course scheduled to be offered, follow this link: Speech 34
+To view the ORC description, follow this link: Speech 34

 This is a class about rhetoric, about image, and more specifically, about the at once clarifying and confounding relationship between rhetoric and image.
 Rhetoric can build and communicate image, but it can also attack and tear down image.
 Rhetorical strategies can attempt to repair image, but the calculus of image repair is unpredictable and sometimes counter to conventional wisdom.